mapcrafter/mapcrafter/docs/configuration.rst

     **Obsolete and Changed Options**

-    Several options were removed or changed in the Minecraft 1.13 overhaul in Mapcrafter vNext.
+    Several options were removed or changed in the Minecraft 1.13 overhaul in Mapcrafter 3.0.
 Some of these have been moved into the `BlockCrafter
     <https://github.com/mapcrafter/blockcrafter>`_ project.

     Instead of ``texture_dir``, you should use ``block_dir`` to pick up custom